TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 - Categories: `TIS`, `FEATURE`, `EXPERIMENTAL`

+## leaderZombieSpawnWithMaxHealthDisabled

+**Minecraft >= 26.1 only**

+When enabled, leader zombies will spawn with default health (20) instead of their boosted max health

+It reverts the behavior back to mc < 26.1, where leader zombies had a high max health but still spawned with 20 HP

+- Type: `boolean`
+- Default value: `false`
+- Suggested options: `false`, `true`
+- Categories: `TIS`, `PORTING`

 ## lifeTimeTrackerConsidersMobcap

 Strategy for lifetime tracker to deal with mob that doesn't count towards mobcap